sotieno/alx-low_level_programming/0x14-bit_manipulation/README.md

 # C - Getting familiar with bit manipulation

-Aim of project is manipulate bits using bitwise operators in C.
+Aim of project is to manipulate bits using bitwise operators in C.
 # Files

 | Filename | Description |